zeropaper/dupachain/README.md

 - Everytime you use the `pnpm sb:db:reset` script, you will need to enable the "realtime" feature of the `chat_messages` table
   ![image](https://github.com/zeropaper/dupachain/assets/65971/a650efe4-233d-4d77-8cf2-8eb3e4d4240d)
-- The supabase directory also contains a `.csv` file that can be imported in the `openai_embeddings` table.
-  The [scraping is very basic](./scripts/01-scrape.ts) and the data is not very clean, but it serves the purpose.

 ### Environment variables